srbhr/Resume-Matcher/README.md

 Create a score based on how good/similar a resume is to the particular Job Description.\n Documents are sorted based on Their TF-IDF Scores (Term Frequency-Inverse Document Frequency)

+Check the live version [here](https://share.streamlit.io/srbhr/naive-resume-matching/app.py). _The instance might sleep if not used in a long time, so in such cases drop me a mail or fork this repo and launch your own instance at [Streamlit's Cloud Instance](https://streamlit.io/)_

 Matching Algorihms used are :-

 - **String Matching**